shiyangm/shiyangm.github.io/index.md

   - _President (2017-2018), Chinese Students and Scholars Association at University of Rochester_
   - _Biostatistics Summer Intern (2017), Mayo Clinic_
   - _Teaching Assistant (2015-2016), Department of Biostatistics and Computational Biology, University of Rochester_
-       - Applied Linear Regression (BST 464, 2015 Fall)
+       - Applied Linear Regression (BST 464)
-       - Computational Introduction to Statistics (DSC 262, 2016 Fall)
+       - Computational Introduction to Statistics (DSC 262)